 Examples of tier 2 ISPs:

-Vodafone, Easynet, British Telekom
+Vodafone, Easynet, BT

 - Tier-3 ISP:

-These ISPs are closest to the end users and helps them to connect to the internet by charging some amount.
+These ISPs are closest to the end users and helps them to connect to the internet by charging some money.
 These ISPs work on purchasing model.
 These ISPs have to pay some cost to Tier-2 ISPs based on traffic generated.

 Examples of Tier-3 ISPs: